jschicht/LogFileParser/readme.txt

 $TXF_DATA
 With Transactional NTFS (TxF), there will be occurences of the named stream $TXF_DATA in the attribute $LOGGED_UTILITY_STREAM.
 It is always resident, and there can be several per file.
 The usage is not widespread, and Microsoft actually encourage alternative methods. [quote]Microsoft strongly recommends developers utilize alternative means to achieve your application’s needs.[/quote].
 It seems only few software update mechanisms uses it.
 Every file/folder created with it, get a unique fileref (not to be confused with MFT record numbers).
 This unique fileref is what the file with be named when it is deleted later on (and moved into the \$Extend\$RmMetadata\$Txf folder).
 The $Tops file's standard unamed $DATA attribute contains information about where in the $TxfLogContainer00000000000000000001 the next transaction would go.
 The $Tops named $DATA stream $T contains actual data (from transactional file operations) that is recycled.
 Within $TXF_DATA there is also a field called LsnUserData that is an offset into the $TxfLogContainer00000000000000000001 where a lot more transaction details are found.
 LsnNtfsMetadata also contains an offset into the same $TxfLogContainer00000000000000000001 file.
 Note that these offsets may be changed at a later stage, and is then referred to in an UpdateResidentValue operation in the $LogFile.
 The MftRef_RM_Root field is the file record number of the root of the resource manager responsible for the transaction associated with this file (default is 5 which is root directory).
 For updates to $TXF_DATA through UpdateResidentValue, the text "Partial update" is appended in the TextInformation field.
 For this reason, there may also exist values like 0x0000000000007E-- in LsnUserData.
 This is because an UpdateResidentValue of size 31 bytes means, the first 3 members of the complete structure is missing, and also 1 byte from LsnUserData is missing.
 The missing byte is the "low byte", thus 2 characters/nibbles of "-" each, as replacement to indicate the missing unknown byte (actually just the existing byte).
 If UpdateResidentValue was at 32 bytes, then no replacement characters/nibbles would be needed as the full LsnUserData was provided.

+debug.log
+In this log there is written error messages and verbose information.
+If strange values or comments are found in output, search debug.log for the lsn.
+Usually the whole transaction is dumped, which might help understand.

+Todo
+Implement more analysis of data present in ntfs.db.
+Currently it will require a certain level of NTFS knowledge in order to understand the output.
+Dump $EA content.

 References:
 Windows Internals 6th Edition